DBojsen/SessionMaterial/Get better (and actionable) alerts from Data Factory/README.md

 Let's first start by showing what you'll achieve by implementing this approach: \
 <img src="./Documentation/ActionableMessage.png" alt="An actionable message allows you to take action, right from within your mailbox" width="500"/>

+The buttons can be configured to perform any action you can express in code. \
+The only one that works out-of-the-box is the [Rerun failed pipeline] button, the others are there just as a showcase.

+Whenever a recipient opens this message, the status of the alert and remediation is checked again, in case someone else has already responded to the alert.
 ### Prerequisites

 #### Register as an Actionable Message sender in your Organization